Bianky/Observatory-of-the-Mountains/README.md

 # Observatory-of-the-Mountains

-This repostiory serves as a project management system deticated to the project *Observatory of the Mountains* developed by [Centre de Recerca Ecològica i Aplicacions Forestals (CREAF)](https://www.creaf.cat/en) and [Generalitat de Catalunya](https://web.gencat.cat/en/inici/index.html).
+This repostiory serves as a project management system dedicated to the project *Observatory of the Mountains* developed by [Centre de Recerca Ecològica i Aplicacions Forestals (CREAF)](https://www.creaf.cat/en) and [Generalitat de Catalunya](https://web.gencat.cat/en/inici/index.html).

 The suggested folder structure is as follows: